 Why Doctors should strike

 Being a doctor is one of the most glamorised jobs and simply saying you are a doctor earns you a respectable nod from most people.
 The NHS employs over 1.5 million people across the UK and provides for varying roles in the medical sector, from cleaners, cooks, doctors, nurses and pharmacists.
 Most qualified medical professionals usually either work full-time for the NHS or part-time.
-Most qualified doctors have an employment rate of 99.30% the highest in any subject across the globe because they are needed and classed as "essential works" (thank you COVID for that one).
+Most qualified doctors have an employment rate of 99.30% the highest in any subject across the globe because they are needed and classed as "essential workers" (thank you COVID for that one).

 The NHS currently is facing a record demand for both urgent and emergency care services (Again - Thank you COVID).
-So far we have had nurses and paramedics across the UK striking for better pay and with the ever-increasing cost of living it is vital that people actually get paid for the work that they are putting in.
+So far we have had nurses and paramedics across the UK striking for better pay and with the ever-increasing cost of living it is vital that people get paid for the work that they are putting in.

 Now, there are some benefits to working for the NHS such as flexible working hours, a final salary pension scheme, some professionals getting their tuition paid in full or partially and a flexible career path within the system.